Warwick Build Guide by gurubashi35

-Celerity and Waterwalking are the most reliable choices in the Sorcery tree.
+Celerity and Nimbus Cloak are the most reliable choices in the Sorcery tree.
 Celerity helps cover Warwick’s innate low base movement speed and synergizes well with his Blood Hunt.
 Nimbus Cloak has extremely good synergy with smite upgrades and can make for easier ganking.
 It is worth mentioning that Celerity’s bonus ms applies to Nimbus Cloak too.

 The choice between Transcendence and Celerity is entirely based on preference.
-If you can orb walk well and can't stand how slow Warwick normally is, pick Celerity.
 If you're willing to forego reliable movement speed for CDR, go for Transcendence.
 Warwick hardly has any CDR in the item he builds, and 40% CDR Warwick feels amazing regardless of the scenario, so my personal preference is Transcendence.

 Absolute Focus helps you clear camps at an insane speed, but its use in fights is limited due to its restriction of having to be above 70% of your HP which is unlikely when you’re a frontliner/bruiser.